Latest News

 Please note that students who take this course should plan on attending all 5 days, as it is difficult to catch up if you miss a day.

-Woodblock Workshop with Hiroko Imada at Japan Society
+Woodblock Workshop with Hiroko Imada at Japan Society, 11 April

 Japanese woodblock printing, moku-hanga, is a relief printing technique, utilising a print surface that is raised above the unnecessary areas that are cut away from the wood block.
 Moku-hanga differs from many printmaking techniques as it is printed by hand with a pressing instrument (baren) and uses water-based ink.